Haiku Evolution, Planning and Voting

 Each Haiku site pays an annual maintenance and development charge, part of which goes towards development work tailored to our requirements.
 We decide on the developments through a number of mechanisms.

 Haiku Planning Day

-We had our first planning day in July last year.
-All editors in chief were surveyed for thoughts and ideas beforehand and were invited to the day to work alongside the Haiku developers, project manager and designers.
+We had our second planning day in September 2019.
+All editors in chief were invited to the day to work alongside the Haiku developers, project manager and designers.
 We felt that this worked well as a mechanism to draw out broader themes for big developments and infrastructure requirements as well as making requests for 'softer' requirements such as better documentation and more design support.

 If you have a particular requirement that Haiku doesn't yet meet, then ask your Editor in Chief to submit this to HaikuHQ.
 The Haiku development team will review the request and publish it on the HaikuHQ website where others can comment.
-The Oversight Committee too will consider each feature in turn.
+Each feature will be considered.
 Is it a good idea?
 What are the pros and cons?
 Are there any additional requirements to consider, might there be an alternative route?

 Every feature is flagged with a number of tokens.
 This represents the effort needed to develop the feature.
 We do this because sometimes things that seem very simple turn out to be quite difficult to develop - and knowing how much effort and resource a feature might take up means that it is easier to prioritize.

 For each development cycle we have a specific number of tokens to 'spend' in total - based on the number of sites using Haiku and contributing to the evolution process and the amount of effort available to the consultancy once significant maintenance, infrastructure developments and support have been taken into account.
 A substantial number of tokens are allocated to the work emerging from the Haiku Planning Day, the remainder are allocated to feature requests.